 Sit with your child and fill out the yearly interview and decide what was special that year to add into the time capsule.
 As someone who is terrible with baby books, I found this birthday journal to be simple and easy.

 You could also create your own journal pages and paste them into a scrapbook with pictures from the year.
+To do this grab my free printable Birthday Interviews and print one out each year to add to your book.

 Measure Their Height